 Maryland is famous for crab cakes, so if you like shellfish, don’t leave Baltimore without ordering them.
 We enjoyed a nice seafood dinner at Canton Dockside, in the Canton neighborhood.
 Maryland crab chowder is also really popular and delicious, so this should be on your radar too.
 It’s similar to Manhattan clam chowder, as it’s tomato based, rather than creamy like New England chowders.

 Among other eats, Baltimore also takes hot dogs seriously.
 We generally don’t eat hot dogs, but enjoyed a ridiculously loaded quality hot dog across the street from Oriole Park at Camden Yards.
 Its as one of the best we’ve eaten.
 And for baseball fans, Oriole Park is a fantastic throwback venue to catch a game.
 While we didn’t watch a game this visit, it was one of my favorite stadiums as a kid, while visiting ten east coast ballparks on a family road trip.

 Where to Stay in Baltimore

 We stayed at the Radisson Hotel Baltimore Downtown-Inner Harbor, formerly known as the Baltimore Harbor Hotel.
 We had a deluxe corner guest room with a great view of the city and outdoor pool below.
-Breakfast was included and served in the comfortable Balto Tavern & Tap dining room.
+Breakfast was included and served in their comfortable Balto Tavern & Tap dining room.

 Baltimore has a wide variety of hotel options to suit various tastes and budgets.
 For those looking to hit the town for fun in Baltimore, a stay in historic Fell’s Point would also be an excellent choice.
 Check out Airbnb options.
 If you have never used the service, sign up using our link and receive a discount off your first stay!
 Be sure to book apartments and homes with consistently good reviews for the best experience.

-We were hosted by Visit Baltimore and the Baltimore Radisson and thank them for their wonderful assistance in helping us cover their beautiful and historic city.
+Disclosure: We were hosted by Visit Baltimore and the Baltimore Radisson.
+We thank them for their wonderful assistance in helping us cover their beautiful and historic city.
 All photos and opinions are our own.
 Also, this article contains some affiliate links.